 Newsletter Updates

-- Where is the original Blower Linotype machine?
-It hasn’t been seen publicly in three decades.
+- Where is the original Blower Linotype machine which hasn’t been seen publicly in three decades?

 - What were the experiences of women & minority populations using the Linotype?